SSoelvsten/bdd-benchmark/README.md

 of BDD packages we would like to have added to this set of benchmarks.
 Any help to do so is very much appreciated.

 ### Enforcing comparability
 For comparability, we will enforce all packages to follow the same settings.

-- Only use a single core.

 - Packages will initialise its unique node table to its full potential size and have its operation cache (memoization table) set to of 64:1.

 - Dynamic variable reordering is disabled.

+- Multi-threaded libraries use (except otherwise requested) only a single core.

-## Dependencies
+### Dependencies
 Almost packages interface with CMake or GNU Autotools, which makes installation very simple after having initialised all submodules using the following command.